Australian High Commission

 Eligibility

-Child passport renewal applications (PC8) can be mailed-in provided the applicant is:
+Child passport renewal applications (PC8) can be mailed-in provided the applicant is aged up to 15 years old and has held a previous passport.

 Guide for a child renewal passport application by mail